siesinglau/classifier-bankexpense/README.md

-Step 5: Run the python script by entering in the command prompt/terminal: python expense.py Step 6: Enter option 1 to build a neural network model and train it using the dummy training data in training.csv Step 7: Enter option 3 to use the model to predict the expense categories for the dummy descriptions in predict.csv Step 8: Enter option 8 to see the currently configured expense categories Step 9: Enter option 9 to quit the program
+Step 5: Run the python script by entering in the command prompt/terminal: python expense.py Step 6: Enter option 1 to build a neural network model and train it using the dummy training data in training.csv Step 7: Enter option 3 to use the model to predict the expense categories for the dummy descriptions in predict.csv
+        Program will also copy predict.csv to a new file predict_results.csv where the predicted expense categories are added.
+Step 8: Enter option 8 to see the currently configured expense categories Step 9: Enter option 9 to quit the program